Clifford2910/poker_hands.rb/README.md

 * **uniq** - Returns a new array by removing duplicate values.
 * **each_cons().all?** - This method checks if a sequence of numbers is contiguous. each_cons gives you sub-arrays of size n, so if you have [1,2,3], then each_cons(2) will give you [[1,2], [2,3]]. this can then be compared to make sure all the numbers in an array are ascending by 1 and a straight can be validated.

-### Future Implementations
+### Custom error class
-If I had more time I would like to get all the tests passing for poker_hand_evaluator_PART_1b_test.
-This was the first time I had used **minitest** and while I enjoyed it and feel I understand the logic I couldn't figure out the syntax to get the tests passing.
-I have included some code in the form of a custom_error.rb file and a handle_errors method in poker_hand_evaluator that shows my thinking to solve the problem and I would be happy to explain my thought process.
+In order to get the tests passing for poker_hand_evaluator_PART_1b_test.rb I had to implement a custom error class in poker_hand_evaluator.rb.
+As this was my first time using **minitest** it took me a while to figure out the syntax and structure of how to implement this. with the help of Adam and Ruben (Resolver) who gave me some very constructive feedback I was able to figure it out and get all tests passing, for both poker_hand_evaluator_PART_1_test.rb and poker_hand_evaluator_PART_1b_test.rb.

 ## <a name="Install">Installation</a>
 * To clone the repo: